songacademic/songacademic.github.io/_pages/about.md

 Prior to my Ph.D. studies, I earned both my bachelor's and master's degrees from Xi'an Jiaotong University, where I had the opportunity to work in the Institute of Artificial Intelligence and Robotics (IAIR) and work with Dr.Yuehu Liu.

-<font color="red">I will join Texas Tech University as an Assistant Professor in Fall 2024.
+<font color="red">I will join the Department of Computer Science at Texas Tech University as a Tenure-Track Assistant Professor in Fall 2024.
 I am looking for self-motivated Ph.D. students.
 Please email me your CV if you are interested in my work.</font><br/>